NerdParker/COVID-19-Predictions-and-Financial-Crisis/README.md

 This project is a work in progress but is meant to be a time series analysis and prediction of the spread of COVID-19 and the financial impact it has had.

 ### Summary:
-The below interactive plot shows the spread of the virus over the past few months.
+The below interactive plot shows the spread of the virus over the past few months. (last updated 3/20/2020)

 ![alt text](https://github.com/NerdParker/COVID-19-Predictions-and-Financial-Crisis/blob/master/Images/time_series_WorldMap.PNG)

 Future deaths, recoveries and confirmed cases were forecasted based on current trends and modeled.
+Below is a graph of the forecasted confirmed cases.

 ![alt text](https://github.com/NerdParker/COVID-19-Predictions-and-Financial-Crisis/blob/master/Images/time_series_forecast_confirmed.png)